The 10 Best Bollywood Movies for Beginners

 New to Hindi language cinema?
 We’ve got you covered!
-From the 1960 classic Mughal-e-Azam to the present day, we’re counting down the top 10 Bollywood films of all time.
+From the 1960 classic Mughal-e-Azam to the present day, we’re counting down the best Bollywood movies of all time.

-To give Canada’s ever-growing appetite for Hindi film some context—and to demystify its appeal for the uninitiated—we challenged Dhaliwal to create a list of must-watch Bollywood films.
+To give Canada’s ever-growing appetite for Hindi film some context—and to demystify its appeal for the uninitiated—we challenged Dhaliwal to create a list of the best Bollywood movies for beginners.

 “It’s beyond impossible to contain the magnitude of Bollywood’s magic in just 10 movies,” she warns, “But it should be able to give you a fair idea of what to expect if you’re venturing into the wonderland that is Bollywood.”